 When Multiple Elements Have the Same Class Name

-In the above example, I guess you know how to deal when there is a single class name present in a single class name attribute.
-But have you think about such a scenario where multiple elements have the same class name.
-So, to handle such type of situation you need to use of the findElements keyword with that you can get all the matching elements and from there you can store all the matching elements in a list and iterate them by using any iterator and find the required element with the help of the index.
+In the above example, I guess you know how to deal with when there is a single class name present in a single class name attribute.
+But have you considered a scenario where multiple elements have the same class name?
+So, to handle such a situation, you need to use the findElements keyword.
+With that, you can get all the matching elements, and from there, you can store all the matching elements in a list and iterate them by using any iterator and find the required element with the help of the index.

 package com.selenium.practice.locator; import java.util.List; import org.openqa.selenium.By; import org.openqa.selenium.WebDriver; import org.openqa.selenium.WebElement; import org.openqa.selenium.chrome.ChromeDriver; public class MultipleElement_SameClassName { public static void main(String[] args) throws InterruptedException { WebDriver driver; System.setProperty("webdriver.chrome.driver","Path Of Browser Driver"); driver=new ChromeDriver(); driver.manage().window().maximize(); driver.get("https://softwaretestingo.blogspot.com/2020/08/multiple-element-have-same-classname.html"); Thread.sleep(10000); List<WebElement> list=driver.findElements(By.className("inputtext")); int size=list.size(); System.out.println("There are "+size+" elements which have the same class name"); list.get(0).sendKeys("SoftwareTestingo"); list.get(1).sendKeys("Admin"); list.get(2).sendKeys("Selenium"); Thread.sleep(5000); driver.findElement(By.id("submitbtn")).click(); } }

-I hope with the help of this tutorial you will be getting a good understanding of how to use the class name locators in selenium effectively and also the most common errors across the implementation of the class name locator.
-Also, we have discussed how to handle when multiple class shares the same class name scenario.
+I hope that with the help of this tutorial, you will understand how to use the class name locators in Selenium effectively and the most common errors across the implementation of the class name locator.
+Also, we have discussed how to handle situations where multiple classes share the same class name.

-Still, if you have any doubts, then you can comment in the comment section, and we are happy to help you doubts clear.
+Still, if you have any doubts, you can comment in the comment section, and we are happy to help clear them up.